canuck61/job/readme.txt

 I have used maven for the project.

-To produce the jar file conatining the Calculator executable:
+To produce the jar file containing the Calculator executable:

 mvn clean
 mvn package